Suburbs of Dunedin: Musselburgh

 Musselburgh (named after the Scottish town) is located at the foot of the Otago Peninsula.
 It is at the narrowest point of the isthmus (at this point some 1,500 metres wide) connecting the Peninsula to the mainland.
-Musselburgh is dominated by a series of large rocky outcrops known as the Musselburgh Rise which stand above the eastern edge of the flat area of Saint Kilda.
+Musselburgh is dominated by a series of large rocky outcrops known as the Musselburgh Rise which stand above the eastern edge of the flat area of St Kilda.
 Musselburgh's 2001 population was 2,835.

 South Dunedin and Kensington

 South Dunedin is the city's second most important retail district, and lies immediately below the major road junction of Cargill's Corner some 2,500 metres south of the city centre.
 The main features of South Dunedin are the railway workshops which cover some 100,000 square metres (25 acres) at the northern edge of the suburb, and Carisbrook (the city's former main sports stadium), both of which straddle the border of South Dunedin and Caversham.
 At the northeastern edge of the suburb, closest to the city centre, is the small residential area of Kensington.
 South Dunedin's 2001 population was 2,538.